nicholascarey/loomeR/README.md

 x <- constant_speed_model(
   screen_distance = 20,    # How far from the screen is your observing specimen?
-  anim_frame_rate = 60,    # Frame rate you want the final animation to be
+  frame_rate = 60,         # Frame rate you want the final animation to be
   speed = 500,             # Speed of the simulated oncoming object attacker_diameter = 50,  # Diameter of the simulated oncoming object
   start_distance = 1000)   # Starting distance of the simulated oncoming object